 On June 1, 2017, U.S. President Donald Trump declared that the United States would withdraw from the Paris Climate Agreement.
 His announcement began a multi-year process that will lead to the U.S. withdrawal taking effect on November 4, 2020, one day after the next presidential election.

 The Paris Climate Agreement was reached on December 12, 2015, when the 197 parties to the United Nations Framework Convention on Climate Change, voted in Paris to move together toward controlling global climate change.
 The Paris Agreement seeks to reduce carbon emissions so that the average global temperature remains lower than 2 degrees Celsius above the pre-industrial-era average temperature.
 The agreement commits all parties to this goal, but leaves the contributions made and techniques used to each individual country.
 The agreement came into force on November 4, 2016, when at least 55 countries responsible for 55% of global carbon emissions had ratified it.
-Today, a total of 187 of the 197 original parties have ratified the agreement.
+Today, a total of 187 of the 197 original parties have ratified the agreement (learn more about the agreement here).

 In his June 1, 2017 statement, President Trump said, “As President, I have one obligation, and that obligation is to the American people.
 The Paris Accord would undermine our economy, hamstring our workers, weaken our sovereignty, impose unacceptable legal risks, and put us at a permanent disadvantage to the other countries of the world.
 It is time to exit the Paris Accord and time to pursue a new deal that protects the environment, our companies, our citizens, and our country.”
 At that time, the president said all federal actions to meet the terms of the agreement would cease.